TortueSagace/universal_evasion_attacks/README.md

 - seaborn: 0.13.2
 - matplotlib: 3.9.2

-This library is compatible with the [Adversarial Robustness Toolbox (ART) library](https://github.com/Trusted-AI/adversarial-robustness-toolbox).

 ## Simple example

 Here is a simple example of how to use the library.
 The complete juptyer notebook I used to generate results for chapter 6 of my master's thesis is available in the "examples" folder.
 Please not however that the data dependencies are not included in the repository.